Change 100 eligibility criteria

 - Be predicted or have achieved at least a 2:1 at university (or have mitigating circumstances for a lower grade).

-- Be able to attend an assessment centre in January or February.
+- Be able to attend an assessment process in January or February.

 To be eligible for the programme, applicants must self-identify with the definition of disability as outlined in the Equality Act 2010.
 You are disabled under the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.